vircadia/vircadia-native-core/BUILD_WIN.md

 Add to the PATH: `%HIFI_LIB_DIR%\zlib`

+(The PATH environment variable is where Windows looks for its DLL's and executables.
+There's a great tool for editing these variables with ease, [Rapid Environment Editor](http://www.rapidee.com/en/download))

 Important!
-This should be added at the beginning of the path, not the end.
-That's because your system likely has many copies of zlib1.dll, and you want High Fidelity to use the correct version.
+This should be added at the beginning of the path, not the end (your system likely has many copies of zlib1.dll, and you want High Fidelity to use the correct version).
 If High Fidelity picks up the wrong zlib1.dll then it might be unable to use it, and that would cause it to fail to start, showing only the cryptic error "The application was unable to start correctly: 0xc0000022".

 ###freeglut